New York State Senate Receives Environmental Report Card

 Over half of all Senators earn perfect scores

-Albany – Today, Environmental Advocates Action (EA Action) released its 2022 Environmental Scorecard for the State Assembly, which reports the environmental voting records of all New York State Assemblymembers on legislation found to have a positive or negative impact on New York’s environment.
+Albany – Today, Environmental Advocates Action (EA Action) released its 2022 Environmental Scorecard for the State Senate, which reports the environmental voting records of all New York State Senators on legislation found to have a positive or negative impact on New York’s environment.
 The Scorecard also contains bill information, and the previous year’s score of elected officials.

-The Scorecard is being released as voters are getting ready to vote in Assembly primary elections.
-A Scorecard that looks at the New York State Senate votes will be released later in the summer.
+The Scorecard is being released as voters are getting ready to vote in Senate primary elections.

-- Protects streams and wetlands to ensure that wildlife has protected habitats and that all New Yorkers can have access to clean water
+- Protect streams and wetlands to ensure that wildlife has protected habitats and that all New Yorkers can have access to clean water;

-- requires all vehicles, including the state’s fleet to be electric no later than 2035; and.
+- Requiring all vehicles, including the state’s fleet to be electric no later than 2035; and

 - Putting a moratorium on the conversion of shuttered power plants to cryptocurrency “mining” facilities.

-- Reduces solid waste by supporting recycling programs and requiring carpet manufacturers to take their products back instead of being disposed in a landfill or burned in an incinerator
+- Reduce solid waste by supporting recycling programs and requiring carpet manufacturers to take their products back instead of being disposed in a landfill or burned in an incinerator;

-Chair of Committee on Environmental Conservation Steve Englebright—98%
+Chair of Committee on Environmental Conservation Todd Kaminsky—96% (no longer in office)